gilphilbert/DIY-Sim-Racing-FFB-Pedal-PCBs/v2/readme.md

 Unlike the v1 board, the v2 board will ship with screw terminals installed.
 You will need to manually swap the connectors while ordering, or deselect them and hand solder different connectors if you don't want to use the screw terminals.
 Honestly, their the easiest and least error-prone to use.

 ## Assign a function
 Before you begin, you must assign a function to the pedal: throttle, brake or clutch.
 This is done with SW1.
-You will find instructions on the back of the board but they're here for reference:
+You will find instructions on the  board but they're here for reference:

 ![SW1 reference](../images/usage/setting-pedal-type.png)